The Seven Lamps and Two Olive Trees

 • We rejoice to see the plum line of Jesus Christ.

-• Jesus Christ and the Holy Spirit drips into the Church like oil into a lamp.
+• Jesus Christ and the Holy Spirit drips into His Church like oil into a lamp.

 The reason Zachariah did not know what the vision was is because it wasn’t something that happened in the Old Testament.
 The Churches and the Holy Spirit wasn’t here until after Jesus Christ came to die on the Cross to put sin in remission.
 After His resurrection and ascension, then came the outpouring of the Holy Spirit and the Churches.